 You’ve been hiding a drinking problem for a while now.
 However, you don’t want to keep waking up to withdrawal symptoms.
 Therefore, you’re thinking of entering rehab.
-How long does alcohol detox take?
+But, how long does alcohol detox take?
+At Santé Center for Healing, our experienced team of alcohol addiction rehab professionals can guide you through the detox process.
+We can then work with you to design a treatment plan that meets your needs.

 Why Are There Alcohol Withdrawal Symptoms in the First Place?